debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/filtering/autoreload.md

     ![](./_images/auto-reload.png)

-    -\> When the period of time has expired, the Last packets list refreshes automatically.
+    -\&gt; When the period of time has expired, the Last packets list refreshes automatically.